spreadneck/neowiki.nvim/README.md

   -- Configuration for the diary functionality. diary = {
-    -- Subdirectory (relative to the wiki's parent directory) where diary entries are stored. rel_path = "diary",
+    -- Subdirectory (relative to the wiki's parent directory) where diary files are stored. rel_path = "diary",
+    -- Optional subdirectory within `rel_path` for diary entries.
+    -- If nil or empty, entries are kept directly in `rel_path`. entries_rel_path = nil,
     index_file = "diary.md",
     header = "Diary",
     date_format = "%Y-%m-%d",